 We generally stay at 24 total lands with 4 Hierarchs to be as consistent as possible.

-One of the pivotal cards that make the deck work, Windbrisk Heights is also a strong turn 1 drop if you don’t have a Noble Heirarch or Birds of Paradise ready. - Treetop Village
+One of the pivotal cards that make the deck work, Windbrisk Heights is also a strong turn 1 drop if we don’t have a Noble Hierarch or Birds of Paradise ready.

 Another threat we can drop on turn 1 if we like.
-This powerful man land can sometimes even win games against control (or other sorcery-speed removal heavy) decks single-handedly. - Brushland
+This powerful creature land can sometimes even win games against control (or other sorcery-speed removal heavy) decks single-handedly.

 Recommended Mana Base

-This obviously depends on the non-lands you choose, but here is a basic guideline.
+This obviously depends on the non-lands we choose, but here’s a basic guideline.

 - 4 x Windbrisk Heights